 Registration and Enrollment

-All new students must receive advisement for course scheduling prior to registration.
-New students must schedule an appointment for academic advisement in the Office of Student Services.
-New and reentering students register online.
+New students are not required to receive advisement for course scheduling prior to registration.
+New students will receive course registration information from the Office of Student Services upon admittance.
+New students needing additional advisement may schedule an appointment with the Office of Academic Services.
+Students who are re-entering the Seminary must contact both the Director of Academic Services and the Assistant Dean of Student Services before registration can take place.
+Registration is completed online.
 All first-year students will register for the courses and sections designated by the Seminary, except upon special approval of the student’s advisor.
 Truett Academic Services hosts advising sessions each semester.
 All students are required to attend at least one advising session each year but may attend one each semester if desired.

 Returning Students